abdrahmansoltan/Learning-Notes/React/01-React.md

   - it will result an error, as on the first invocation of the `render()` function, the `componentDidMount()` isn't yet invoked and there's no initial state defined

+- Why we use `useEffect()` or `componentDidMount()` to change state after mounting, why don't we just invoke the function we want directly in the component body?

+  - it's because like that we would be calling this function each time we render which changes the state and cause re-render again, and this will lead to **render infinite loop**

 - Why React Hook useState uses const and not let?

   --> because When the component is rerendered, the function is executed again, creating a new scope, creating a new `color` variable, which has nothing to do with the previous variable.